Can a smartphone app solve the ADHD misdiagnosis problem?

 Summary

-This study tests whether a software called QbMobile can help doctors tell the difference between ADHD and other conditions like bipolar disorder, autism, depression, and anxiety.
-About 300 people aged 6 to 60 who are being checked for these conditions will use the app, which measures attention, impulsivity, and activity.
-The goal is to see if the app can identify unique patterns for each condition, making diagnosis more accurate.
+This study is testing a mobile app called QbMobile to see if it can help doctors tell the difference between ADHD and other conditions that look similar, like bipolar disorder, autism, depression, and anxiety.
+About 300 people aged 6 to 60 who are being checked for these conditions will use the app, which measures attention, impulsivity, and activity levels.
+The goal is to find unique patterns for each condition so that people get the right diagnosis and treatment.

 Disclaimer